Jul 2021 (Updated Sep 2021)

 They do a regression to predict propensities from each of these variables (one variable at a time) and get these coefficients (from Table S5):

-Everything “good” is associated with fewer women in STEM, be it more GDP, more development, less income/human inequality, or more gender equality.
+Everything “good” is associated with lower propensities, be it more GDP, more development, less income/human inequality, or more gender equality.

 Their goal was to test how all this relates to gender stereotypes.
-They took the PISA 2012 data, and looked at how boys and girls felt about these two statements:
+They took the PISA 2012 data, and looked at how boys and girls felt about these two statements.
+These were chosen because they don’t directly mention gender, reducing the risk of social desirability bias.

 “Whether or not I do well in mathematics is completely up to me.”